ArshdeepSinghSyal/ZDP_Monitoring/README.md

 ## Running the Code

 Prerequisites:
-- Python 2.6.5
+- Python >= 2.6.5
-- Ansible 2.6.5
+- Ansible >= 2.6.5

-1. Clone the repo
+1. Clone the repo.

     ```git clone```

-2. Source the script to assume aws role (needs to be done only if you do not have admin access to your aws accout)
+2. Source the script to assume aws role (needs to be done only if you do not have admin access to your aws accout).

     ```source ./script.sh```

     The temporary credentials assigned, will time out after 1 hour of running the script.
 It will need to be run again after an hour.

 3. Change the variables in inventory/example/all/vars.yml